The Legal Services Commission produces a series of public information leaflets, which cover key areas of the civil law in England and Wales.

 Credit Crunch & Credit Unions

-Credit Unions are well placed to face ‘the credit crunch’ argued Mark Lynnette, CEO of ABCUL (Association of British Credit Unions Ltd) on a recent BBC Politics programme.
+Credit Unions are well placed to face ‘the credit crunch’ argued Mark Lynnette, CEO of ABCUL (Association of British Credit Unions Ltd) on the BBC Politics programme.

 He described how credit unions are coming into their own as a safe haven for cautious cash and that they less vulnerable in the current financial situation as they are mutually owned and controlled by members.